nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 - This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org/).
 - The formatting and content of this User Guide is referenced from [AY2122S1-CS2103T-w17-1/tp](https://ay2122s1-cs2103t-w17-1.github.io/tp/).
 - Design of the internal version control system is heavily inspired by [Git](https://github.com/git/git).
+- Certain code implementations may have been inspired by [Baeldung tutorials](https://www.baeldung.com/)
+- Libraries used:
+  - Junit5
+  - JavaFX
+  - [Add more]

 --------------------------------------------------------------------------------------------------------------------

 ## **Setting Up, Getting Started**